weiglemc/weiglemc.github.io/_pages/about.md

 For an overview of my research over the past few years, see [On the importance of web archiving](https://items.ssrc.org/parameters/on-the-importance-of-web-archiving/), an article I wrote for [*SSRC Parameters*](https://items.ssrc.org/category/parameters/) in 2018.
 I recently gave an [interview covering my background, our research group, and challenges facing web archive collections](https://circulatingnow.nlm.nih.gov/2022/11/10/whats-in-a-web-archive-collection-summarization-and-discovery-of-archived-webpages/) for the National Library of Medicine's [*Circulating Now* blog](https://circulatingnow.nlm.nih.gov/).
 I'm currently featured on the [ODU Faculty Women in STEM page](https://www.odu.edu/facultydevelopment/women-in-stem#tab9=3&done1612907281342), where you can read a bit more about my background and experiences as a woman in computer science.
 For more information on my education and work experience, see my [bio](#bio).

-**Research Interests:** web science, social media, web archiving, scientific communication, information visualization (see some student infovis projects in  my [infovis gallery](https://www.cs.odu.edu/~mweigle/research/gallery.html))
+**Research Interests:** web archiving, social media, web science, data visualization (see student data vis projects in my [gallery](https://www.cs.odu.edu/~mweigle/research/gallery.html))

 ## Teaching